zhaonanq/bikeshare-prediction/README.md

 • discard trips shorter than 60 seconds and longer than an hour, which likely result from riders' failing to dock properly

-• discard trips taken by day-pass holders rather than subscribers, since day-pass holder rides are much less predictable
+• discard trips taken by day-pass holders(labeled "customers" in the dataset) rather than subscribers, since day-pass holder rides are much less predictable

 • discard those trip that are taken by Citi Bike crew on rebalancing trips, as they do not reflect actual usage

 • separate date and time, and convert time into 24 one-hour time buckets

-• determine if a date is work day, i.e. not weekend or a federal holiday;assign variable 0 if it is a work day and 1 otherwise
+• determine if a date is work day, i.e. not weekend or a federal holiday;assign binary variable 0 if it is a work day and 1 otherwise

 ## Binning and merging processed data

 Requires: [demand_merge.ipynb](https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/demand%20prediction/demand_merge.ipynb), processed monthly data.

-In order to perform regression on the demand and supply of bikes, we discretize each day into 24 one-hour intervals and count the number of bikes departing from a station in each time interval.
+In order to perform regression on the demand (or supply) of bikes, we discretize each day into 24 one-hour intervals and count the number of bikes departing from (or arriving at) a station in each time interval.
 We also fill in observations where the count is zero, since they are not reflected explicitly in the original data.
-Then we determine whether each date is a work day, i.e. not weekend or federal holiday.
+Then we merge all observations into a single file.
 These are done by passing the initially processed data through the demand_merge.ipynb file.

 ## Scraping hourly weather data
 <img src="https://github.com/lifeisapomdp/bikeshare-prediction/blob/master/images/dark_sky_logo.png" class="centerImage" width="200">